-Why did the financial system nearly blow up in 2008 and why may it blow up in the future?
-It is all about irresponsible lending.
-Interest is a reward for risk, and the higher the interest rate, the more risk a lender is willing to take.
+The financial system nearly blew up in 2008 because of irresponsible lending.
+Interest is a reward for risk, and lenders are willing to take more risk if they are rewarded with a higher interest rate.
 Questionable lenders can only borrow at high interest rates but borrowing at high interest rates only makes their financial condition worse.
 It would be better if they can't borrow at all so that they have to reorganise their finances.

 Banning interest has been tried before and it failed every time.
 Interest was needed for the economy to operate.
 Lending and borrowing wouldn’t be possible without interest.
 If you lend money, you can't use it yourself.
 People want a compensation for this inconvenience.
 And if you lend out money, the borrower may not repay.
 People want a compensation for this risk.
 Finally, if you can make a profit by investing, then why lend money without interest?